mrkovec/electron-babel-elm/README.md

 Simple app based on Elm websockets example, but with Electron as back-end.

-The Elm part is in fact copy of [this](https://github.com/evancz/elm-architecture-tutorial/blob/master/examples/7-websockets.elm) [Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/) example, with minimal adjustments, to allow it to communicate nicely with Electron thru portals.
+The Elm part is in fact copy of [this](https://github.com/evancz/elm-architecture-tutorial/blob/master/examples/7-websockets.elm) [Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/) example, with minimal adjustments, to allow it to communicate nicely with Electron thru portals and to use [MDL](https://getmdl.io/) functionality.

 ```bash
 npm install -g elm